The E. M. Viquesney Doughboy Database

 Photo: C S & O Studio.

 This Doughboy was severely damaged (see left) in Garfield Park in the 1960s and placed in storage for preservation purposes by the Chicago Park District.
-After many years there, it was restored by conservator Andrzej Dajnowski of Conservation of Sculpture & Objects Studio, Inc., of Forest Park, IL, and with the support of Alderman James Balcer, placed inside Soldier Field in conjunction with the major rebuilding of the new stadium.
-It was rededicated there in a very impressive ceremony September 27, 2003 and now stands in a raised protective glass circle with an etched inscription reading:
+After many years there, it was restored by conservator Andrzej Dajnowski of Conservation of Sculpture & Objects Studio, Inc., of Forest Park, IL, and with the support of Alderman James Balcer and WWII veteran Fred Randazzo, placed inside the grounds of Soldier Field in conjunction with the major rebuilding of the new stadium.
+It was rededicated there in a very impressive ceremony September 27, 2003 and now stands raised on a 15 x 25-foot marble slab inside a protective glass circle with a new etched inscription.

 SPIRIT OF THE AMERICAN DOUGHBOY